-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 Table of Contents

 Sex offenders who have registered under SORNA 1999 are either 10-year registrants or lifetime registrants.
-Sex offenders who only have to register for 10 years have a less serious offense than those who have to register as a sex offender for the rest of their lives.
+Sex offenders who only had to register for 10 years were convicted of a less serious offense than those who had to register as a sex offender for the rest of their lives.

 People who have been convicted of an eligible sex offense have the duty of registering on Maine’s sex offender list.
 This is an active requirement – forms will not be provided to you and meetings will not be scheduled on your behalf.